Medically reviewed by Drugs.com. Last updated on May 26, 2023.

 Store in the refrigerator.
 Do not freeze.

-Leave the medicine in the carton until you are ready to use it.
-You may let the medicine warm up to room temperature before you use it.
-The medicine can stay out of the refrigerator for up to 5 days, and if not used can be returned to the refrigerator.
-Throw away any unused syringes stored at room temperature for more than 5 days.
+Keep this medicine in its original container until you are ready to use it.
+You may store it at room temperature for up to 5 days, and if not used can be returned to the refrigerator.
+Throw away any unused medicine that has been left at room temperature for more than 5 days.

 Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.